top of page

 Within 1-2 months after submission, i.e.

-- generally in September for the submission deadline of 30 June.
+- generally in Quarter 2 for the submission deadline of 15 April

-- generally in March for the submission deadline of 31 December
+- generally in Quarter 4 for the submission deadline of 15 October

 Yes, but only as part of a conservation budget and only for activities critical for project outcome.